pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 Note: Made popular by Jimmy Bogard - If you think about our concerns when implementing a feature in an application or system, we typically have these layers.
-And a historically common pattern would be to organize and build around these layers.
+And a historically common pattern would be to organize code and build wide-reaching components around these layers.

 Vertical slices are instead organized around distinct requests, where you encapsulate all of the concerns required for a given feature or activity _across_ layers, instead of within them.

+If you have used MVC and organized your controllers into `Feature Folders` or used the `Mediatr` library you may be familiar with this.
+Additionally if you've hopped over to Razor Pages, those are similarly set up to "fall" into this organizational pattern.

 ---